-Atlas Area for the two years December 2017 to November 2019.
+Figure 5.
+Seasonal presentation of the 524 full protocol checklists submitted in the Hessequa Atlas Area for the two years December 2017 to November 2019.
 Each pentad has been split horizontally into four bands, with summer at the top, and spring at the bottom.
-Colour coding is in the legend.
+Colour coding is in An alternative presentation of the 524 full-protocol checklists shows that 59 of the 75 pentads received the legend.